hamid-xcerlabs/commerce-intelligence-system/README.md

 ---

-## Positioning
+# Positioning

-This project represents a shift from:
+This project represents a shift from traditional automation workflows toward intelligence-driven commerce systems.
-> “automation tools”

-to:
-> “intelligent commerce systems”

-It is built with a focus on:
-- real-world business outcomes
-- modular scalability
-- AI-assisted decision making
+Rather than automating individual tasks, the platform focuses on connecting customer conversations, product intelligence, and operational workflows into a unified decision-making system.

+The long-term direction is a scalable commerce intelligence infrastructure capable of supporting multiple channels, brands, and AI agents.
 ---
 ## Motivation